-Create a video promoting summer reading at the public library and interpreting the Collaborative Summer Library Program (CSLP) 2016 teen slogan “Get in the Game READ” and you could win $150.
+Create a video promoting summer reading at the public library and interpreting the Collaborative Summer Library Program (CSLP) 2017 teen slogan “Build a Better World” and you could win $100.

 Who can enter: